ANALYTICS SOLUTIONS2025-10-27

 Some examples of temporal visualizations are: timelines, Gantt charts, arc diagrams, time series charts, and alluvial diagrams.

-With the explosion in data, time-series visualization has gained importance in many sectors like finance, pharma, and even social media.
+With the explosion in data, time-series visualization has become increasingly important across sectors such as finance, pharma, and even social media.

-Express Analytics’ data scientist Anubhav Sarkar created these four plots using a Python script with stock price data.
-The heatmap shows the monthly average “Opening Price” data, where darker red means very high opening prices and darker green means very low opening prices.
+Express Analytics’ data scientist, Anubhav Sarkar, created these four plots using a Python script and stock price data.
+The heatmap shows the monthly average “Opening Price” data, with darker red indicating very high opening prices and darker green indicating very low opening prices.

 Why is Data Visualization Important in Machine Learning?

-Data analysts can implement data visualization techniques in machine learning to focus on the bigger picture of the data at all steps.
+Data analysts can apply data visualization techniques in machine learning to maintain a clear view of the data at every step.

 Later, they can shift their focus to model design, model performance, and data meaning.